This document walks you through frequently asked questions you may have when you integrate Kakao Sync into your service.

 To change the DevTalk interface language to English, see How can I change the DevTalk interface language?.

-When you apply Kakao Sync, your service can prompt a single Consent screen, called Simple Signup, that allows your service to obtain consent to all of the Terms of Service, provision of personal information to third-party, and channel addition.
+When you apply Kakao Sync, your service can prompt a single Consent screen, called Simple Signup, that allows your service to obtain consent to all of the service terms, provision of personal information to third-party, and channel addition.
 Your service can also get the customer data that is required for a sign up unlike Kakao Login (Basic social login), and thus implement a signup process more easily with a few clicks.

 To see more detailed differences, refer to Kakao Login > Concepts.